 Apple-Braised Beef Tamales

 Tender beef, slowly roasted with apples, apple juice, and chiles make the most delicious braised beef tamales.
-Learn how to make them for Day of the Dead!
+Learn how to make them for the holidays!

 Ingredients